Britain's FTSE retreats from 2-week high, miners weigh

 * Burberry falls after profit slump

-The blue-chip FTSE 100 index was down 0.5 percent at 6,135.47 points by 1056 GMT after rising to its highest level since May 3 on Tuesday.
-The benchmark index is down 1.7 percent so far this year.
+The blue-chip FTSE 100 index fell 0.5 percent after rising to its highest level since May 3 on Tuesday.
+The benchmark index is down 1.6 percent so far this year.

-Burberry dropped over 5 percent after saying it would overhaul its retail operations and simplify its product range, as its full-year profit fell 10 percent.
+Burberry fell 1.7 percent after saying it would overhaul its retail operations and simplify its product range, as its full-year profit fell 10 percent.

 The group also said it expected the market to remain challenging this year, meaning profit is likely to come in towards the bottom of market forecasts.